-Each of the 14 companies have certain qualifications you need to meet so that you can file for free.
+Each of these companies has certain qualifications you need to meet so that you can file for free.
 The common qualifications are:

-- State: In some cases, tax websites will charge you a fee for filing state taxes depending on which state you live in.
-It’s best to check with the website you choose to find out if you can do free state taxes.
+State: In some cases, tax software companies will charge you a fee for filing state taxes depending on which state you live in.
+It’s best to check with the software you choose to find out if you can do free state taxes.

 Now, it’s important to remember that these tax software solutions automate all the calculations you need to make to determine whether you owe taxes or are getting a refund.
 If you make more than $62,000, you can still file for free, but you’ll need to fill out the forms yourself.

 So, instead of online software crunching the numbers, you do.
 But don’t worry; since you’re filing for free, the calculations won’t be that difficult.
 If you are having trouble deciding which 1040 is right for you, the IRS has a great page that helps you pick the right 1040.